The world’s first drone testing corridor for humanitarian and development use in Malawi,2017.

 Value to be generated

-Through investments in local start-ups specializing in frontier technology, we are helping to build a local high-tech ecosystem in developing and emerging countries that makes technology solutions openly available.
+Through investments in local start-ups specializing in frontier technology, we help to build a local high-tech ecosystem in developing and emerging countries that makes technology solutions openly available.

 Growth